13 Signs Your Shopify Store Needs a Redesign

 • Too little use of whitespace, making the page feel busy.

-• Excessive use of flashy animations or banners that distract the user instead of engaging.
+• Excessive use of flashy animations or banners distracts the user instead of engaging them.

-• Design elements that are misaligned with current branding or target audience preferences.
+• Design elements that are off-brand or misaligned with audience preferences.

 • The website doesn’t look great or function smoothly on mobile devices.